SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 that the property wrapper exposes, so the "number was adjusted" state is exposed directly as the projected value.
-A wrapper that needs to expose more information would return an instance of some other data structure, or return ``self`` to expose the instance of the wrapper as the projected value.
+A wrapper that needs to expose more information can return an instance of some other data type, or it can return ``self`` to expose the instance of the wrapper as the projected value.

 .. _Properties_TypeProperties: